OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-116.md

 ## Psalm 116:18

 > I will keep my promises to the Lord
-> Before all His people,
+> In the assembly of His people.

 ## Psalm 116:19